-d.
-Personal statement: A 3-6 page personal statement developed by the bargaining unit faculty member evaluating their performance measured against the applicable criteria for tenure and promotion.
-The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; service contributions to the academic department, center or institute, school or college, university, profession, and the community; and contributions to diversity, equity, and inclusion.

-e.
-Teaching portfolio: Representative examples of course syllabi or equivalent descriptions of course content and instructional expectations for courses taught by the bargaining unit faculty member, examples of class assignments and exams, information from student experience surveys, which will be considered in light of the response rate, and similar material.

-f.
-Service portfolio: As available, evidence of the bargaining unit faculty member's service contributions to their academic department, center or institute, school or college, university, profession, and the community.
+- d.
+Personal statement: A 3-6 page personal statement developed by the bargaining unit faculty member explaining how their provided material relates to the applicable unit-level criteria for tenure and promotion.
+The personal statement should expressly address the subjects of teaching; scholarship, research, and creative activity; service contributions to the academic department, center or institute, school or college, university, profession, and the community; and, as appropriate, contributions to diversity, equity, and inclusion. - e.
+Teaching portfolio: Representative examples of course syllabi or equivalent descriptions of course content and instructional expectations for courses taught by the bargaining unit faculty member, examples of class assignments and exams, information from student experience surveys, which will be considered in light of the response rate, and similar material. - f.
+Service portfolio: As applicable, evidence of the bargaining unit faculty member's service contributions to their academic department, center or institute, school or college, university, profession, and the community.
 Such evidence could include white papers authored or co-authored by the faculty member, commendations, awards, op-ed pieces, and/or letters of appreciation.
-The portfolio may also include a short statement on the faculty member's unique service experiences or obligations.
+The portfolio may also include a short statement on the faculty member's unique service experiences or obligations. - 23 Section 15.

-Section 14.
 Department or Unit Head's Role.
-The department or unit head will obtain and place in the evaluation file copies of summary reports from the student evaluation process, including Student Experience Surveys.
-The file must also include recent peer evaluations of the bargaining unit faculty member's teaching that is aligned with the university-wide teaching standards established by the University Senate.
-Once the department or unit head has obtained all of the appropriate documents and information, they will establish a committee of tenured faculty and provide the committee with access to the documents and information.
-The department or unit head will then:

-a.
-Obtain a report from the faculty committee including an assessment of the bargaining unit faculty member's progress toward tenure and promotion; and b.
-Prepare their own independent evaluation of the bargaining unit member's progress toward tenure and promotion; and c.
-Provide the department or unit head's written report to the bargaining unit faculty member and allow the faculty member 10 days from the date of the receipt of the report to provide responsive material or information, which shall be included in the evaluation file; and d.
-Submit the evaluation file to the appropriate dean.

-If a department or unit has or develops a policy or practice of providing the report of the faculty committee to the bargaining unit faculty member, the department or unit head shall do so.
+The department or unit head will obtain and place in the evaluation file copies of summary reports from the teaching evaluation process, 24 including Student Experience Surveys.
+The file must also include recent peer evaluations of the 25 bargaining unit faculty member's teaching that is aligned with the university-wide teaching 26 standards established by the University Senate.
+Once the department or unit head has obtained 27 all of the appropriate documents and information, they will establish a committee of tenured 28 29 faculty and provide the committee with access to the documents and information.
+The 30 department or unit head will then: 31 - Obtain a report from the faculty committee including an assessment of the bargaining unit faculty member's progress toward tenure and promotion; and - Prepare their own evaluation of the bargaining unit member's progress toward tenure and promotion; and - 38 3.
+Provide the department or unit head's written report to the bargaining unit faculty 39 member and allow the faculty member 14 days from the date of the receipt of the report 40 to provide responsive material or information, which shall be included in the evaluation 41 file; and 42 - 4.
+Submit the evaluation file to the appropriate dean. - If a department or unit has or develops a policy or practice of providing the report of the faculty committee to the bargaining unit faculty member, the department or unit head shall do so.

-Section 15.
+Section 16.
 Dean's Role.
-The dean will review the file and may consult with appropriate persons and may obtain and document additional relevant information.
-Once the dean deems the file complete, they will prepare a separate report and recommendation.
-The dean will share their written report and recommendation with the bargaining unit faculty member and allow the faculty member 10 days from the date of receipt of the report to provide responsive material or information, which shall be included in the evaluation file.
-The dean then will submit a summary report including dean's recommendation, department head's recommendation, faculty committee report, and faculty member's curriculum vitae, statement, and responsive material or information to the Provost or designee.
+The dean will review the file and may consult with appropriate 1

+- persons and may obtain and document additional relevant information.
+Once the dean deems the 2 - file complete, they will prepare a separate report and recommendation.
+The dean will share their 3 - 4 written report and recommendation with the bargaining unit faculty member and allow the - faculty member 14 days from the date of receipt of the report to provide responsive material or 5 - 6 information, which shall be included in the evaluation file.
+The dean then will submit a summary - report including dean's recommendation, department head's recommendation, faculty committee 7 8 report, and faculty member's curriculum vitae, statement, and responsive material or information - 9 to the Provost or designee. - 10 recommendations received from department faculty, the department or unit head, and the dean, 12